 The Crucible 21-30 March by Macon Little Theatre, 4220 Forsyth Rd, Macon, GA.
 Directed by J. P. Haynie.
 Call 478-471-PLAY (7529) or check the website for more information.

-Death of a Salesman 5-9 March in a new UK tour directed by Andy Arnold with David Hayman.
+Death of a Salesman 5 March through to 3 May in a new UK tour directed by Andy Arnold with David Hayman, Beth Marshall, Daniel Cahill, Michael Wallace, Benny Young, Gavin John Wright, Simon Donaldson, Charlene Boyd, Stewart Ennis, Fay Guiffo, Bailey Newsome, and Gillian Massey.
+Set design by Neil Haynes.
 Opening at the Pavilion Theatre in Glasgow on 5 March.
 Following its Glasgow dates, the production will visit Birmingham Rep 11-15 March; Festival Theatre in Edinburgh 19-22 March; Lyceum Theatre in Crewe 27-29 March 27; New Theatre in Cardiff from April 1 to April 5, 2025; Palace Theatre in Southend 8-12 April; Gaiety Theatre in Dublin 15-19 April; Wycombe Swan Theatre in High Wycombe 22-26 April 22; and Fareham LIVE 29 April to 3 May.
-More details TBA.
-For the Pavilion call 01413321846 or check their website for more information.
+To book any of the shows on the tour, check here.

 The Crucible 7-23 March by Diablo Valley College, 321 Golf Club Rd., Pleasant Hill, CA. Directed by Nicole Hess-Diestler.
 Call 925 969 2358 or check the website for more information.